NY Assembly retains law firm to lead impeachment probe into Cuomo allegations

 The New York Assembly on Wednesday retained a law firm to lead an impeachment investigation into the allegations of sexual harassment against Gov. Andrew Cuomo.

-New York Assembly Speaker Carl Heastie and chairman of the Assembly Judiciary Committee Charles Lavine announced Wednesday the chamber hired law firm Davis Polk & Wardwell LLP to lead the impeachment probe.
+New York Assembly Speaker Carl Heastie and Chairman of the Assembly Judiciary Committee Charles Lavine announced Wednesday the chamber hired law firm Davis Polk & Wardwell LLP to lead the impeachment probe.

 BIDEN SAYS CUOMO SHOULD RESIGN IF THE INVESTIGATION CONFIRMS ACCUSERS' CLAIMS